 In this way, the works stimulate a closer connection for all audiences with the incredible tiny submarine lifeforms through visual and sensory experiences, helping to raise awareness about their vital importance to the entire marine ecosystem.

-Iona has shown her work through a variety of exhibitions and collaborations, with recent presentations ranging from The Royal Botanical Gardens at Kew and Micropia Museum at ARTIS Amsterdam Royal Zoo, to Glastonbury Festival and Burning Man, alongside a variety of gigs, symposiums and outdoor urban environments.
+Iona has shown her work through a variety of exhibitions and collaborations, with recent presentations ranging from The Deep Aquarium, Hull, The Royal Botanical Gardens at Kew and Micropia Museum at ARTIS Amsterdam Royal Zoo, to Glastonbury Festival and Burning Man, alongside a variety of gigs, symposiums and outdoor urban environments.

 And she is keen to continue to support and work with a variety of organisations on their educational and environmental projects – so potential collaborators are encouraged to get in touch!